What are compensatory hours when a legal holiday falls on a non-working day?

 How to Manage Compensatory Hours

-If business needs prevent the employee from taking the time off, the hours must be paid out instead.
+- If business needs prevent taking time off, the hours must be paid out instead

 What If Multiple Holidays Fall on the Same Non-Working Day?